PlumpMath/protothread-11/UsersGuide.md

   * about 800 lines of test code
   * gdb (debugger) macros to print the stack traces of a given protothread or all protothreads.

-The original project (in SVN `trunk`) does not support multiple cores (CPUs).
+The original project (in branch `master`) does not support multiple cores (CPUs).
 More recently, I wrote a version that supports multiple cores, using the single-core version as a starting point (so it is very similar).
-This version is in the SVN branch `branch/multicore`.
-It is documented in the final section below; from this point until that section, this document describes the single-core version.
+This version is in branch `multicore`.
+It is documented in the final section below; from here until that section, this document describes the single-core version.

 ## Threads without stacks ##